Ethnic Rhinoplasty Overview

+A: Ethnic rhinoplasty is a nose surgery for non-Caucasian patients.
+Dr. Kulbersh has a thorough understanding of different facial structures and aesthetics across all races and can produce results that improve the patient’s nose while still maintaining their ethnic identity.

+A: Ethnic nose rhinoplasty benefits patients who want to improve the shape or size of their nose without losing their cultural identity.
+Dr. Kulbersh’s detailed approach to rhinoplasty in ethnic patients provides them with results tailored to their cultural ideals of beauty.

 A: During your consultation with Dr. Kulbersh, you will spend a significant amount of time discussing the goals of your ethnic rhinoplasty surgery.
-Dr. Kulbersh will ask you questions about your lifestyle and health history to make sure you are a good candidate for nose surgery.
-Additionally, he will evaluate your health status, examine your face and discuss surgery options.
-Finally, he will answer all of your questions and address all of your concerns about the surgery and your likely outcomes.
+Dr. Kulbersh will ask you questions about your lifestyle and health history to ensure you are an appropriate candidate for nose surgery.
+Additionally, he will evaluate your health status, examine your face, and discuss surgery options.
+Finally, he will answer your questions and address all your concerns about the surgery and your likely outcomes.

 A: The nose takes a significant amount of time to heal after a rhinoplasty nose job.
-After a month you will start to see the results of your ethnic rhinoplasty.
+After a month, you will start to see the results of your procedure.
 The swelling will continue to improve over one year.

-A: Most people will not be able to tell you have had a rhinoplasty.
-Many of Dr. Kulbersh’s patients have an improved facial appearance, however their friends and family can’t figure out exactly why.
-The mark of a good nose job is a beautiful appearance without the new nose being the obvious source of the new look.
+A: Most people will not be able to tell you had a rhinoplasty.
+Many of Dr. Kulbersh’s patients have an improved facial appearance.
+However, their friends and family can’t figure out exactly why.
+The mark of a good nose job is a beautiful appearance without the new nose being the apparent source of the new look.